Parking: Parking minimums and maximums

 In congested urban areas parking of motor vehicles is time-consuming and often expensive.
 Urban planners who are in a position to override market forces must consider whether and how to accommodate or "demand manage" potentially large numbers of motor vehicles in small geographic areas.
 Usually, the authorities set minimum, or more rarely maximum, numbers of motor vehicle parking spaces for new housing and commercial developments, and may also plan their location and distribution to influence their convenience and accessibility.
 The costs or subsidies of such parking accommodations can become a heated point in local politics.
 For example, in 2006 the San Francisco Board of Supervisors considered a controversial zoning plan to limit the number of motor vehicle parking spaces available in new residential developments.

 Tradeable parking allowances have been proposed for dense residential areas to reduce inequity and increase urban livability.
 In summary, each resident would receive an annual, fractional allowance for on-street parking.
 To park on the street, one must assemble a whole parking allowance by purchasing fractional allowances from others who do not own cars.

 Parking by country

 Germany

 German municipalities have variegated transport cultures and policies, however common federal laws govern the use of street space and the rights of motorists.
 German law privileges parked cars as traffic and constrains the ability of municipal governments to implement diverse parking policies.

 German legal principles determine that the use of public streets is for traffic, including car parking.
 Consequently, German motorists tend to assert a right to park for free on the public highway.

+Japan

+In Japan, since 1962, to buy a car, one is required to obtain a "garage certificate" (shako shomeisho) from their local prefecture's police, providing proof of their own off-street parking space that they either buy or rent, that is not located more than 2 kilometers from their place of residence.
+Kei cars can be exempted from parking space requirement in some sparsely populated areas.
+Overnight street parking is not allowed.